 How your safety net attaches to the frame of your trampoline is as important as the safety door, because this is the other place your children are likely to roll or fall out of the net.

-Regardless of the brand or the quality of your trampoline, the basic design will be the same - strong steel springs stretched between the frame and the jumping surface.
+Regardless of the brand or the quality of your trampoline, the basic design will be the same strong steel springs stretched between the frame and the jumping surface.
 These steel springs are obviously hard, and they have sharp edges and can catch hair and fingers.
-To provide your kids with the safest possible environment, you want to choose a pad that will provide secure coverage and adequate cushioning for the springs.
-Your children and their friends wouldn't often come in contact with this safety pad in a well-designed trampoline, but that's no excuse for skimping on protection in this important area.
+To provide your kids with the safest possible environment, choose a pad that will provide secure coverage and adequate cushioning for the springs.
+Your children and their friends wouldn't often come in contact with this safety pad in a well-designed trampoline, but that's no excuse for skimping on protection for the sake of the what ifs.

 Make sure your trampoline pad has enough padding to break a fall, and an outer material sturdy enough to handle the elements year-round.
 You probably don't want to take your pads off to store them inside for the winter, because they provide vital protection from rusting for the steel springs underneath.

-Frame tubes are generally created from some proprietary alloy of galvanized steel and hopefully coated with some material designed to provide weather-proofing.
-The heavier-gauge the steel is, the longer your frame will last, but you don’t have to use tube-gauge as the final indicator of quality.
+Frame tubes are generally created from some proprietary alloy of galvanized steel and should be coated with material designed to provide weather-proofing.
+The heavier gauge the steel is, the longer your frame will last, but you don’t have to use tube gauge as the final indicator of quality.
 Chances are you’ll be keeping your trampoline up year-round, so you want to make sure the metal and welding will stand up to the elements.

-Jumping mats are all made of similar materials, so when shopping for a trampoline, you want to focus on the number of stitches and sewing and labels like “waterproof” to indicate the quality of the jumping mat.
-It is the most-abused part of the trampoline, as well as the primary point of failure, so you don’t want to cheap out here.
+Jumping mats are all made of similar materials, so when shopping for a trampoline, you want to focus on the number of stitches, sewing, and labels like “waterproof” to indicate the quality of the jumping mat.
+It is the most abused part of the trampoline, as well as the primary point of failure, so you don’t want to go cheap here.

 Here at SkyBound, we only sell the highest-quality trampolines and replacement parts.
 We take your family’s safety as seriously as you do, and we back our products with the industry’s best warranties and customer service.
-So take a look around our site, and contact our customer service team if you have any questions at all.
+Browse around our site and contact our customer service team if you have any questions at all.
 We’re ready to get your family up on their feet and up in the air!